-A: LF primary focus for this data call is to collect disturbance and treatment polygons from FY 2021 to be evaluated for use in the next update.
-The fiscal year runs from 10/1/2020 - 9/30/2021.
-Activities from 2017- 2020 that were not previously submitted to LF or other National Authoritative databases are also welcome.
+A: LF primary focus for this data call is to collect disturbance and treatment polygons from FY 2023 to be evaluated for use in the next update.
+The fiscal year runs from 10/1/2022 - 9/30/2023.
 Our secondary focus is vegetation/fuel plot data and exotic plant species plot or polygon data.
 LF also benefits from contributions of lidar data and feedback on current data products.